SteveHespelt/picohttp/README.md

 **`class HttpServer(port=80, handler=staticResource, args=(), threads=True, start=True, block=True)`**

     port
         The port to listen on.
+An int or list of int values.

     handler
         The function defined to be the request handler.